 “What did you do?” asked Ali when she returned alone.

 “I was ashamed to ask him,” she said.
-So the two of them went together but the Prophet. felt they were less in need than others.
+So the two of them went together but the Prophet

 “I will not give to you,” he said, “and let the Ahl as-Suffah (poor Muslims who stayed in the mosque) be tormented with hunger.
 I have not enough for their keep…”

-Ali and Fatimah returned home feeling somewhat dejected but that night, after they had gone to bed, they heard the voice of the Prophet. asking permission to enter.
-Welcoming him, they both rose to their feet, but he told them:
+Ali and Fatimah returned home feeling somewhat dejected but that night, after they had gone to bed, they heard the voice of the Prophet

 “Stay where you are,” and sat down beside them.
 “Shall I not tell you of something better than that which you asked of me?” he asked and when they said yes he said: “Words which Jibril taught me, that you should say “Subhaan Allah- Glory be to God” ten times after every Prayer, and ten times “AI hamdu lillah – Praise be to God,” and ten times “Allahu Akbar – God is Great.”
 And that when you go to bed you should say them thirty-three times each.”